jstoxrocky/freelinreg/README.md

 Residuals:

 Obtaining residuals is easy.
-Residuals from each model are stored and can be accessed in model estimation by calling "res_eq_<model number>".
-For example residuals from the first eq_1 are accessed by the variable "res_eq_1".
+Residuals from each model are stored and can be accessed in model estimation.
+For example residuals from the first eq_1 are accessed by the variable "res_eq_1", and from the second estimated equation by calling "res_eq_2".

 Likewise, a Hausman test can be performed as follows:

-Say eq_1 is:
+Say eq_1 is estimated as:

         y c gdp cap

-After this model is estimated, a Hausman test can be performed as:
+After estimation, the residuals are available and a Hausman test can be performed by estimating:

         res_eq_1^2 c gdp cap